rsanchez/eecli/README.md

 ## Custom Commands

+eecli custom commands are [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) Command objects.
 You can add custom commands to your `.eecli.php` config file by adding the class name to the 'commands' array.

-Here is a simple example Command:
+Here is a simple example custom command (it is assumed your custom command classes are in your autoloader):

 ```php
 <?php